AO554/CVRConsoleChange/README.md

 # CVRConsoleChange
-Pretty simple on the tin, Change the MelonLoader Console Title
+Pretty simple on the tin, Change the MelonLoader Console Title for ChilloutVR!

 Version: ``1.0.0``